Azam Ali, Ahmadi Moslem

 Once he was among people with his grandson in lap when charity ( صدقه ) dates were brought.
 The infant picked up a date and put it in his mouth.
 He, s.a.w., immediately put his finger in the child’s mouth, pulled the date out, and then rolled his finger around kid’s gums to ensure that every particle of food was out.
 He s.a.w., did not want even the tiniest particle of charity food go down into his grandson’s stomach.

 In the 15th century, Baba Nanak was born a Hindu in Punjab.
 He embraced Iss-laam and for pilgrimage went to Makka (See 5 Acts of worships or pillars of Islam).
-He saw in his Middle East travels that beggary violating the Teachings of Islam had ruined the Moslems economically.
+He saw in his Middle East travels that beggary violating the Teachings of Islam had economically ruined those who claimed they were Moslem but their actions belied them.
 He explicitly stopped his followers from begging (See Religion, Islam and Sikhs).

 The anti-beggary culture among Sikh flourished.
 Nearly five (5) centuries later it still is so fundamental that every Sikh does work and earn.
 In 1970’s in St Louis, Mo, Sardar Puji Singh told me, “You will never see a Sikh anywhere in the world beg for charity.”